zzstefan/Distribution_matching/README.md

 ### Data Preparation
 The code is designed to work with connectivity matrices generated from dMRI data.
 For data preprocessing:
-1. Process raw dMRI data using FreeSurfer and FSL
+1. Process raw dMRI data, e.g. using FreeSurfer and FSL
-2. Generate structural connectivity matrices using CSAODF package
+2. Generate structural connectivity matrices, e.g. using CSAODF package

 ### Running the Distribution Matching